mustache/mustache/README.md

 ### Comments

-Comments begin with a bang are are ignored.
+Comments begin with a bang and are ignored.
 The following template:

     <h1>Today.</h1>{{! ignore me }}